seahorse-ai-ryan/entra-google-federation/docs/windows-setup-guide.md

     *   This means the redirect to Google didn't work.
 Click "Back" and re-enter your full email address.
 Ensure you are typing it correctly.
 If the problem persists, contact IT.
 *   **I get an error that my user account doesn't exist**
     *   This is a temporary issue where your account hasn't finished syncing from Google Workspace.
 Wait 10-15 minutes and try again.
 If you still can't log in, contact IT.
-*   **My laptop has Windows Home**
+*   **My laptop has Windows Home (Advanced Users Only)**
-    *   This setup only works with Windows Pro.
-Contact IT for assistance with upgrading your device.
-(Note: During OOBE, you can enter a Windows Pro product key to upgrade before completing setup.)
+    *   This setup requires Windows Pro.
+You can upgrade during OOBE:
+        1. At the sign-in screen, press **Fn + Shift + F10** to open Command Prompt as admin
+        2. Type: `changepk.exe /ProductKey YOUR-PRO-KEY-HERE` (get the key from IT)
+        3. Press Enter and wait for the upgrade to complete
+        4. Close Command Prompt and continue with setup
+    *   **Warning:** This is technical and easy to mess up.
+Strongly recommend contacting IT or purchasing a laptop with Pro pre-installed.
 *   **I'm locked out after skipping PIN setup**
     *   If your screen locked before you set up a PIN, you'll need assistance from IT to reset the device.
 This is why setting up the PIN immediately is critical!
 *   **Microsoft Authenticator setup fails**